 SALT LAKE CITY CORPORATION ADDITIONAL POLICIES

-The City may accept Request for Qualifications (RFQ) submittals as deemed to be in the public interest; proceed with further selection processes; reject any and all submissions; or may waive any irregularity, informality, or technicality in submittals received.
-The Artist Selection Committee will determine, in its sole discretion, from the submitted information the most qualified Applicant to meet the stated duties as evaluated under the criteria set forth herein.
+The City may accept Request for Proposals (RFP) submittals; proceed with further selection processes; reject any and all submissions; or waive any irregularity, informality, or technicality in submittals received as deemed to be in the public interest.
+The Artist Selection Committee will determine, in its sole discretion, based on the submitted information the most qualified Applicant to meet the stated duties as evaluated under the criteria set forth herein.
 The determination of the most advantageous proposal shall be final and conclusive.

-The issuance of the RFQ and the receipt and evaluation of the submittals does not obligate the City to select an applicant submission or enter into any agreement.
-The City will not pay costs incurred in responding to the RFQ unless specified in the RFQ.
+The issuance of the RFP and the receipt and evaluation of the submittals does not obligate the City to select an applicant submission or enter into any agreement.
+The City will not pay costs incurred in responding to the RFP unless specified in the RFP.
 The City may cancel this process at any time prior to the execution of any agreement without liability.

 The City reserves the right to revise the evaluation process.
-Such revision will be announced in writing to all RFQ respondents or short-listed teams, depending on the timing of the change.
-The City also reserves the right to reject any and all RFQ responses at any time, or to terminate any negotiations implied in this RFQ or initiated subsequent to it.
+Such revision will be announced in writing to all RFP respondents or short-listed teams, depending on the timing of the change.
+The City also reserves the right to reject any and all RFP responses at any time, or to terminate any negotiations implied in this RFP or initiated subsequent to it.
 If the Artist Selection Committee receives a submittal it deems incomplete or ambiguous, it reserves the right to request additional information or to reject the submittal.

-The Salt Lake Art Design Board and Salt Lake City Corporation reserve the right to reject any or all applications, to reissue the Request for Qualifications (RFQ), or to terminate the selection process or project at any time without prior notice.
-No applicant shall have the right to make a claim against the Salt Lake City Corporation in the event the RFQ is canceled, or the City decides not to proceed with the selection or commissioning process with the selected artist or the alternate artist, awards a contract, or determines not to award any or all contracts specified in this document.
-No protests will be accepted or reviewed.
+The Salt Lake Art Design Board and Salt Lake City Corporation reserve the right to reject any or all applications, to reissue the Request for Proposals (RFP), or to terminate the selection process or project at any time without prior notice.
+No applicant shall have the right to make a claim against the Salt Lake City Corporation in the event the RFPis canceled, or if the City decides not to proceed with the selection or commissioning process with the selected artist or the alternate artist.
+No protests will be reviewed.
 All submissions are subject to City Code 2.44, governing conflicts of interest.